 Utilizing Talent Pipeline Management

 Education and workforce systems in the United States are failing to keep pace with the changing needs of the economy.
 Employers are struggling to find skilled workers who can contribute to their companies’ growth and success.
-TMP offers a collaborative solution.
+TPM offers a collaborative solution.

 TPM is a workforce strategy for our time that can meet the needs of today’s business environment.
 Employ Buffalo Niagara will utilize TMP to: